aetherwalker/grunt-contrib-templify/readme.md

 #### angular

+Currently this refers to "AngularJS".
 The task creates a function that simply binds the templates to the $templateCache.
 The generated function for *__templifyTemplates* as an example:

 ```javascript
 function($templateCache) {